currentsauce/currentsauce.github.io/about.markdown

 Hello there!

 Over the years, I have learnt a lot from various sources on the internet.
-I've always said that i'd like to create a website of my own to blog about the things that I do, as i'd like to try help others out in the same way I have been helped out.
+I've always said that I'd like to create a website of my own to blog about the things that I do, as i'd like to try help others out in the same way I have been helped out.
 So, this is that website!

 Why Current Sauce?
 I love a good pun!
 It's a play on words between an electrical current source, and fruity currant sauce.
 Truthfully, this is the best that I could come up with! :rofl: